Stress Positions

 In a Violent Nature

 Nature seems to go like this: You eat until you’re eaten.
-In a Violent Nature seems to have been written with this in mind.
+And In a Violent Nature seems to have been written with this in mind.

 It follows Thing, who has been awakened, and who will not eat or sleep until it kills those who’ve disturbed it.
 Like those people staying in that cabin . . .